dart-lang/site-www/src/_guides/json.md

   (the character encoding that JSON requires).

 * [package:json_serializable](https://pub.dartlang.org/packages/json_serializable)<br>
-  Easy-to-use support for using the Dart build system to generate code that serializes and deserializes Dart objects.
+  An easy-to-use code generation package.
+  When you add some metadata annotations and use the builder provided by this package, the Dart build system generates serialization and deserialization code for you.

 * [package:built_value](https://pub.dartlang.org/packages/built_value)<br>
   A powerful, opinionated alternative to json_serializable.